Apothecary

 What element is Chamomile associated with?

-Chamomile is associated with the Water element and the sign of Leo, and resonates with the Solar Plexus chakra.
+Chamomile is associated with the Water element, the sign of Leo, and resonates with the Solar Plexus chakra.

 What planet rules Chamomile?